Main Office: (907) 631-9365

 .jpg)

-Erika Hopper, MA
+Erika Hopper, LPC, MA

 Erika is a trauma-informed therapist celebrated for her culturally sensitive approach and natural ability to foster comfort and confidence in her clients.
 She believes that trust and rapport are the foundation of effective therapy and works to create a safe, non-judgmental space where individuals can discover healing and hope.